 Cochrane Theatre, Theatre venue in Southampton Row, Camden, England.

-The building was constructed in 1963 by the London County Council and named after Jeannetta Cochrane, who specialized in costume and stage design.
-The choice reflected her important influence on theatre and design practices.
+The building was constructed in 1963 by the London County Council and named after Jeannetta Cochrane, known for her work in costume and stage design.
+Her name was chosen to honor her lasting influence on training in those fields.

 The community of curious travelers